littlezaide/BurntcoatHead/test.md

 # historical timeline

-## 1. Métis settlement - to 1850
+## 1. Métis settlement — to 1850

-- **< 1850s** - French carried fur trade into the interior, marriage of French trappers with Cree and Saulteaux women, creating Métis culture.
+- **< 1850s** - French carried fur trade into the vast interior of what is now Canada.
+French trappers married with Cree and Saulteaux women, creating a new Métis culture.
 - **1783-1821** Métis worked for the North West Company and Hudson’s Bay.
-- **1821** Hudson’s Bay and NWC merged into HBC, putting many Métis out of work
+- **1821** Hudson’s Bay and North West Company merged into Hudson's Bay Company, putting many Métis out of work
-- **< 1821** Métis settled around Red River area
+- **< 1821** Métis settled around Red River area in Manitoba
-- **> 1850** many Métis are trading independantly and competing against HBC
+- **> 1850** many Métis are trading independantly and competing against Hudson's Bay Company
-- **1869** Dominion of Canada purchases *Rupert's Land* from HBC
+- **1869** Dominion of Canada purchases *Rupert's Land* from Hudson's Bay Company

-## 2. Move to Batoche - 1880-1885
+## 2. Move to Batoche — 1880-1885

 - **1880s** Buffalo (source of food and $) dissapears due to over-hunting
 - **1872** settlement along the S Saskatchewan River, after being pushed out of Manitoba by white settlers
 - **1873** Batoche is settled
 - **1885** Batoche grows to ca. 500 population
 - **1885** Canadian Pacific railway is completed.
-Back in 1870, it took months to move troops into the west to respond to the Red River Rebellion.
-In 1885 it took just 5 days.
+Back in 1870, it took months to move troops from Eastern Canada into the North-West to respond to the Red River Rebellion.
+In 1885 it took just 17 days.
 - **8 March 1885** - Métis pass a *Revolutionary Bill of Rights* asserting rights of possession.
-- **March 1885** Canadian gov't sends North West Mounted Police troops west.
+- **March 1885** Canadian gov't sends expedition militia troops west.
 Métis declare the Provisional Gov't of Saskatchewan (under Pierre Parenteau and Gabriel Dumont) and take up arms.
 - **1885** North West Rebellion begins.
 Named battles include:
     1. Fish Creek
     2. Cut Knife Hill
     3. Batoche
     4. Frenchman's Butte

-## 3. Battle of Batoche - 9-12 May 1885
+## 3. Battle of Batoche — 9-12 May 1885

 - **May 9** Troops sail northwards on the S Saskatchewan River to Batoche on the steamer *Northcote*.
 Métis lower the ferry cable at *Batoche's Crossing*, shearing the funnels and the masts off the steamer and causing a loss of steering.
 The Northcote drifts downstream until later that night when the damage is repaired.
 - **May 9** Middleton orders a *Zareba* built which is a rectangular defensible position dug into the ground and surrounded by meal bags and wagons.